-The gold price in South African Rands:
+The gold price (ZAR) in South Africa Today:

 Tracking the gold rate in South Africa